 The Finance Director will work directly with the Accounting Services Director, an account technician, and Taxpayer Services Director to complete the general ledger reconciliation in a timely manner and file the completed reconciliations in a 'Cash' Binder.
-Team accountability will reinforce getting this completed in a timely manner.
+We have recently found some easier, quicker ways to reconcile the transactions that our payroll system and accounts payable system generate.
+This will aid staff to balance in a timely manner.